 - vegetable oils, especially wheat germ, sunflower, and safflower oils

 - avocados and other fats

-Since their identification, free radicals, vitamin E, and other antioxidants have been subject to research for their ability to prevent a number of diseases.
+Since their identification, vitamin E, and other antioxidants have been subject to research for their ability to prevent a number of diseases.

 The rush to supplement our diets with antioxidants, including vitamin E, may not be the best course of action.
-Some experts argue that taking large doses of any antioxidant has no real preventative or therapeutic value unless deficiency is your problem.
+Some experts argue that taking large doses of any antioxidant has no real preventive or therapeutic value unless you have a vitamin E deficiency.